-Where a self-employed HCP is incorporated in a legal entity that consists of only that one HCP, this is considered as an HCO, as it is a legal entity but remains subject to providing consent, as per data privacy recommendations.
+Where a self-employed HCP is incorporated in a legal entity that consists of only that one HCP, this is considered as an HCO.

 If an HCP is "self-employed" but has not set up a legal entity, they are treated as an individual HCP.